luispedro/metarabbit/draft-paper-segmentation.rst

 working with?*

 I hand-segmented a bunch of images from our datasets.
 Frankly, if I knew how much work this would take; I'd not have done it.
 And I would not have written this paper.
-I believe that this is why it is widely cited: a lot of people understand the value of the dataset (and use it for their work).
+I believe that this is why it became widely cited: a lot of people understand the value of the dataset (and use it for their work).

 Here is the `reproducible research archive for this paper
 <https://github.com/luispedro/segmentation>`__.